python-openapi/openapi-core/README.rst

 Usage
 #####

-Firstly create your specification object:
+Firstly create your specification object.
+By default, OpenAPI spec version is detected:

 .. code-block:: python